FAQ's

 Any more pigment in the resin can cause the resin to be uncured or soften the resin.

-If you are using moulds (i.e. Jewellery, coasters, etc.) and want a clear pour, you are best to use our U RESIN Cast system.
+If you are using silicone moulds (i.e. Jewellery, coasters, etc.) and want a clear resin pour, you are best to use our U RESIN Cast system.

-This system has been designed to be poured in 5-20mm thickness with crystal clear clarity.
+This system has been designed to be poured between 5-20mm thickness with excellent clarity.

-Our Flex UV, Standard UV, Thick UV & Liquid Glass have all been designed as flat surface art coatings and will become cloudy, the thicker the (clear) pour.
+Our U RESIN Standard UV, Liquid Glass & UltraCoat have all been designed as flat surface artwork coating systems (no more than 2mm per layer) and will become cloudy, the thicker the (clear) pour.

-Find our U RESIN Cast & Liquid Glass systems used in moulds on our Youtube Channel: https://www.youtube.com/channel/UCbIJ7BwoSuSh0rDcs3mZVRQ
+Find our U RESIN Cast used in moulds on our Youtube Channel: https://www.youtube.com/channel/UCbIJ7BwoSuSh0rDcs3mZVRQ

 Epoxy resin generally does not stick to polypropylene, polyethylene & Silicone.